ujiro99/selection-command/docs/privacy-policy.md

 # Privacy Policy

-Last updated January 9, 2025
+Last updated August 11, 2025

 Yujiro Takeda has developed the Selection Command as a Freemium application.
 This SERVICE is provided by Yujiro Takeda at no cost and is intended for use "as is."